Judicial & Silk Selection Completing Compelling Application Forms

 I tailor my approach based on your needs and experience – some candidates need very little advice.
 However, on average I estimate it will take about 2 hours of my time but it will take considerably more of yours.
 In my experience, if it is the first competency based competition you have applied for, you should expect to invest in the region of 16 hours of your time to make your application as strong as possible.

 It will save you considerable time and a bit of money if you ask me to explain how to approach completing your form.
-This initial advice can be done face to face; by Skype, Face Time or by phone and we should only need about 30 minutes.
+This initial advice can be done face to face; by MS Teams, Zoom Skype, Face Time or by phone and we should only need about 45 minutes.
 The earlier you do this the better.
 Either way if you haven’t started working on your form do so now!
 Many successful candidates started thinking about and collecting stories and writing down examples a year before a competition was even announced.

-There is a wealth of very useful information (FAQs + helpful guidance) on the JAC and the QC selection websites, numerous application form guidance websites and forums.
+There is a wealth of very useful information (FAQs + helpful guidance) on the JAC and the KC selection websites, numerous application form guidance websites and forums.
 I recommend you exploit these fully.
 Additionally, talk to and get advice from successful candidates – ask if they will show you a copy of their form.
 Ask people who you know have been on short-listing panels for advice.
 If possible volunteer to be on a short-listing panel to gain experience and insights.
 Finally, encourage your colleagues, friends and family to read your draft forms – you may well receive some invaluable and helpful insights.

 What you can expect if we do work together: